lindsaykwardell/lindsaykwardell/content/posts/2017-12-04-short-story-argantin-and-velsyph.md

   - Short Story
   - The Folly of Wizards
   - Wizards
-excerpt: Power.
+snippet: Power.
 It was incredible.
 Such power!
 Such command!
 ---
 *This short story is a conversation between Velsyph and Argantin.
 Many details were removed because they reveal too much about what’s coming, so it’s a bit vague, but I think it’s still a fun piece.*